Did He Or Didn’t He? Jewish Views of the Resurrection of Jesus

 I accept the resurrection of Easter Sunday not as an invention of the community of disciples, but as an historical event.6

 One response to all these “theories” is to say, “Who’s to say what is true?
 It’s all a matter of speculation.”
-After all, one can reason, even in this century we are presented with mysteries to which we probably won’t get answers–What ever happened to Amelia Earhardt?
+After all, one can reason, even in contemporary times we are presented with mysteries to which we probably won’t get answers: What ever happened to Amelia Earhardt?
 Who killed Kennedy?
 Was there a conspiracy in the death of Martin Luther King?

 To some people, the controversy over these events is proof that we cannot possibly know for sure what happened concerning an incident which occurred almost two millennia ago.